 For the number of features it provides, the Forerunner 935 is still very easy to use.
 Navigating through the various features and menus is intuitive.
 With five labeled buttons around the bezel, learning which button does what is not a problem.
 The interface is highly customizable as well.
 The sheer number of widgets and apps available from Garmin can be daunting at first, but if you start by using the native features of the watch, you get the hang of it pretty quickly.

 The buttons are large and easy to use while running, but they stick out of the watch less than the Garmin Fenix 5x Plus Sapphire or the Suunto Baro 9.
 This sleek shape increased comfort substantially when bending at the wrist or even pulling a jacket over the watch.
-The buttons on our Best Buy winner, the Garmin Forerunner 35 are even flatter, but they occasionally proved difficult for our testers with larger fingers to use.

 We were truly impressed with the battery life of the Forerunner 935, especially because the physical size of the watch is much thinner and lighter than some of its competitors.